muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/homeschooling/fieldtrip.md

 9. Post reminder for event ***1-2*** days prior to event.

-10. On the day of the event (field trip specifically), have a person in charge of
+10. On the day of the event (field trip specifically), have a person in charge of:
   a.
-Handling phone calls/text messages,
+Handling phone calls/text messages
   b.
 Checking people in
   c.
 Handing out tickets, etc.

 11. Remind families of any rules, etiquettes and other information specific to event.

 ***Optional:***
 a.
 Follow up email with venue to thank them if necessary (be sure to write down the name of any teachers, docents or staff members you want to thank)
 b.
 Ask attendees for pictures of the event
 c.
 Ask attendees for feedback (personal email, google doc form or Survey Monkey, for instance)

+#####Click here for a printable version on How to Organize a Field Trip/Event.